Semagrb/alx-frontend-for-fun/README.md

 ### Why Frontend Fun?

 Frontend Fun was born out of a desire to inject some joy and excitement into the often mundane world of frontend development.
-We believe that when you're having fun, you're more creative, productive, and ultimately, you build better products.
+I believe that when you're having fun, you're more creative, productive, and ultimately, you build better products.
 So, let's dive in and discover how to make your frontend projects as enjoyable as possible! 🌟

 ### Getting Started

 To get started with Frontend Fun, simply clone this repository and start exploring!
-We've designed our frontend framework to be intuitive and easy to use, so you can spend less time wrestling with code and more time having fun! 🎨
+I designed my frontend framework to be intuitive and easy to use, so you can spend less time wrestling with code and more time having fun! 🎨

 ### Features